scijava/jgo/README.md

 [this gist](https://gist.github.com/ctrueden/d058330c8a3687317806ce8cc18332c3)
 for full details.

-To work around this issue, you can pass `-m` to jrun, which causes it to add all endpoints to the synthesized POM's `<dependencyManagement>` section using
+To work around this issue, you can pass `-m` to jgo, which causes it to add all endpoints to the synthesized POM's `<dependencyManagement>` section using
 [import scope](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies).